 NJCTS offers Faculty In-Service Programs designed for education professionals in elementary and secondary schools across New Jersey and provides information about Tourette Syndrome (TS) and associated disorders.
 The presentations review the implications of a TS diagnosis and how it impacts the academic arena, including IEP and 504 plan considerations.

 NJCTS Faculty-In-Service Programs:

-- 60-90 minutes - Conducted by education or medical professionals, and featuring an NJCTS Youth Advocate NEW - Eligible for professional development hours - Valuable to all faculty regardless of whether a student with TS is present in the classroom
+- 60-90 minutes - Conducted by education or medical professionals - Eligible for professional development hours - Valuable to all faculty regardless of whether a student with TS is present in the classroom

 Learning objectives include: